HugoMatilla/Android-Design-System-and-Theming-Typography/readme.md

 The first question would be: Is there a list of all these cool styles?

 There are predefined styles for AppCompat and Material Design Libraries.
-In the next image you can see a part from the `TextAppearance` styles from the AppCompat Library.
+In the next image, you can see some `TextAppearance` styles from the AppCompat Library.

 <img src="imgs/appcompat-styles.png" alt="font-folder" width="800"/>
 <p></p>